amber-dom/amber-dom/docs/creatingVTree.md

 })
 ```

-### children
+#### children

 Type: `VNode|String`

 A virtual dom element can have any number of children.
 There is no `VText` in `amberdom`.
-Thus if it is a text node, simply provide a string.
+Thus if a child is a text node, simply provide a string.

 Example: